 Eli Whitney Students Program

 While affiliated with the residential colleges, Eli Whitney students do not live in the colleges.
-The current Eli Whitney colleges are Berkeley, Calhoun, Ezra Stiles, Silliman, and Timothy Dwight colleges.
+The current Eli Whitney colleges are Berkeley, Hopper, Ezra Stiles, Silliman, Timothy Dwight, and Trumbull colleges.

-If an Eli Whitney student seems to be having difficulties in a course, he or she should be referred to the dean of the residential college with which they are affiliated.
-Other inquiries may be addressed to the director of the Eli Whitney Students Program, Dean Risa Sodi, SSS Lower Level, 432-8427.
+If an Eli Whitney student seems to be having difficulties in a course, he or she should be referred to the dean of the residential college with which he or she is affiliated.
+Other inquiries may be addressed to the director of the Eli Whitney Students Program, Dean Risa Sodi, SSS 32 (1 Prospect Street, lower level).